doctorfree/Asciiville/markdown/show_ascii_art.1.md

 **show_ascii_art**
 : Without options show_ascii_art will display an ascii art image and "Welcome to Asciiville" text using Figlet fonts.

-**show_ascii_art -i $HOME/Pictures/selfie.png**
+**show_ascii_art -i $HOME/Pictures/selfie.gif**
-: Converts the image file `$HOME/Pictures/selfie.png` to JPEG format using the ImageMagick *convert* utility then generates ascii art from the JPEG file using the Asciiville *jp2a* utility and displays it along with figlet text.
+: Converts the GIF image file `$HOME/Pictures/selfie.gif` to JPEG format using the ImageMagick *convert* utility then generates ascii art from the JPEG file using the Asciiville *jp2a* utility and displays it along with figlet text.

 **show_ascii_art -i $HOME/Pictures/profile.jpg -h 20 -r**
 : Generates a 20 line ascii art from the JPEG image `$HOME/Pictures/profile.jpg` preserving aspect ratio using the Asciiville *jp2a* utility and displays it along with figlet text using randomly selected fonts.